checkpoint

 };

-With the above code snippet, we have a data writer that writes new posts to the MySQL database.
+With the above code snippet, we have a data writer that writes new posts to the PostgreSQL database.

 Finally, we can initialize a checkpoint instance with our arguments like these: